If you find yourself asking the question, do vets use stethoscopes? The answer is YES!

 A veterinarian can use a stethoscope to help them determine if there is an intestinal blockage.
 Suppose a veterinarian hears high-pitched sounds and rushing noise s; this might indicate that the intestine has a backup.
 A jam could be an object or the intestine itself that torqued.

-A veterinarian can pinpoint problem areas with the help of their stethoscope.
+A veterinarian can pinpoint problem areas with the help of a stethoscope.
 These problem areas can be a first clue and reason to order more tests.